Manuel-heav/django_course/Notes/README.md

 # To set templates, create a templates folder inside the root directory

-# then include it in the settings.py folder in the in Templates and DIR part
+# then include it in the settings.py folder in the in Templates and DIR part.